CS-433/ml-project-2-stroke-lesions-squad/README.md

 ### Executing program

-- Changing the data paths (config.py and Run.py) and the hyperparameters (config.py)
+- Change the data paths (config.py and Run.py) and the hyperparameters (config.py)
-- running the Run.py file for training
+- run the Run.py file for training
 - Or load a pretrained model using the load_checkpoint function (utils.py) and directly use it for predictions